 Notes on the Geography of Turkey (Istanbul): Churches and Mosques

 "What is required is a silent place with a face turned toward Mecca.
 The space must be vast so that the heart may feel at ease, and high so that prayers have room to breathe."
-The words from no less than Le Corbusier himself, writing in Le Voyage D'Orient (1911).
-He has it about right, too, though until the Muslim conquest in 1453 the greatest church in the East had nothing to do with Mecca.
+The words are from no less than Le Corbusier himself, writing in Le Voyage D'Orient (1911).
+He has it about right, too.

 Sogukcesme Sokak, the Street of the Cold Fountain, between the walls of the Topkapi Palace and the Aya Sofya.
 It's an amazingly peaceful street in an amazingly central location.
 The row of nine houses on the left constitutes the Ayasofya Pansiyonlari, converted to a hotel in 1985 by the Turkish Touring and Automobile Association.
 We're here for what lies over the wall on the right.

-It's a mountainous 6th century church, which after 1453 became a mosque and since 1935 has been a museum.
+It's a mountainous 6th century church, which after 1453 became a mosque and in 1935 became a museum.
 It's been known variously as Aya Sofya (Turkish), Hagia Sophia (Greek), or Santa Sophia (Latin).
 This view is from the south, so the street shown in the previous picture is actually behind the church as it appears here.

-The dome, which in Roman practice was perched on a cylinder, is here more or less for the the first time perched on a hollow cube whose upper corners are filled by spherical segments called pendentives.
-It's a pioneering accomplishment of the Emperor Justinian's Greek architects, and it allows the weight of the dome to rest on four piers under the pendentives and thus create an interior volume whose sides can be reduced to colonnades, lit from windows beyond the bordering aisles.
+The dome, which in Roman practice was perched on a cylinder, is here more or less for the the first time perched atop spherical segments atop a hollow cube.
+It's a pioneering accomplishment of the Emperor Justinian's Greek architects, and it allows an interior volume whose sides can be reduced to colonnades, lit from windows beyond the bordering aisles.

-The lateral thrusting that pushes the piers outwards is offset on the north and south sides by massive buttresses (the southern pair appear prominently in the picture).
-Thrusting east and west is offset by hemispherical half-domes (the darkly lead-plated west one is visible in this picture); their weight rests partly on the four main piers and partly on a pair of piers at both the eastern and western ends of the building.
-The three domes and half-domes, along with a wrapping of comparatively low aisles, form a square with sides about 200 feet long, under a dome 180 feet high.
+The lateral thrusting that pushes the piers outwards is offset on the north and south sides by massive buttresses (the southern pair appear prominently in this picture).
+Thrusting east and west is offset by hemispherical half-domes (the darkly lead-plated west one is visible in this picture).
+Their weight rests partly on the four main piers and partly on a pair of piers at both the eastern and western ends of the building.
+The three domes and half-domes, along with a wrapping of comparatively low aisles, form a square with sides about 200 feet long, under a dome 180 feet high .

 Originally, there was an entrance hall or atrium on the west, but it's gone.
 The minarets were added after the Muslim conquest, by which time the church, built between 532 and 537, was already 900 years old.

 A closer view.
-The buttress piers are massive; in fact they hold staircases with about ten stacked flights.
+The buttress piers are massive but not solid; in fact they hold staircases with about ten stacked flights.
 Notice the windows, too.
 Although many have been blocked, they are critical to the architects' intentions of creating a space filled with light.

 A closer view of the profusion of windows--and a good illustration of the fact that Aya Sofya was built of brick, not stone.

-Another view of those windows, which are easy to overlook at first glance, when you behold the immense mass of the building.
+Another view of those windows, which are easy to overlook at first glance.
 This picture is from the west side, which is the entrance.
 The column is a reminder of the atrium that once formed a rectangular entrance hall.